 The acquisition of assets is not covered by the abovementioned prohibitions.

-When merging two or more companies or acquiring another company, the deal will be scrutinized by the relevant authority if the companies’ turnovers and values are higher than the thresholds under Danish and EU merger control regulation.
-Before a deal can be finalized, the merger must be accepted by the relevant authority.
+When merging two or more companies or acquiring another company, the deal will be scrutinised by the relevant authority if the companies’ turnovers and values are higher than the thresholds under Danish and EU merger control regulation.
+Before a deal can be finalised, the merger must be approved by the relevant authority.

-Mergers, acquisitions or joint ventures with a permanent function of an independent undertaking must be notified to the Competition Council when the below thresholds are met, cf. Section 12 of the Act:
+Mergers, acquisitions or joint ventures with a permanent function of an independent undertaking must be notified to the Competition Council when the below thresholds are met, cf. Section 12 of the Danish Competition Act:

 The above does not constitute legal counselling and Moalem Weitemeyer Bendtsen does not warrant the accuracy of the information.
 With the above text, Moalem Weitemeyer Bendtsen has not assumed responsibility of any kind as a consequence of a reader’s use of the above as a basis of decisions of considerations.